ahmedali703/new-timesheet2/README.md

 # MyQuery.AI Freelancer Timesheet

-A comprehensive timesheet management application built for freelancers to track time spent on projects, manage clients, and generate reports.
+A comprehensive timesheet management application built for freelancers to track time spent on projects, manage clients, and generate reports..

 ## Features